enebular/docs/en/Flows/CreateFlow.md

 From here, the flow is edited by starting up the flow editor.
 Please refer to the following example.

 - [Milkcocoa Flow](./FlowExampleMilkcocoa.md)

+## Restrictions

+Web Flow Editor is not execution environment but development one.

+There are the following restrictions.

+* A hardware dependent node can not be used.
+* A node that depends on the development environment can not be used.
+* A large size node can not be imported and used.
+    *  Reloading may be repeated.
+* The generated URL is temporary.